Clean Eating on Clean Dishes

-That’s why we’re going old school with clean.
-To us, clean still means sparkling dishes that not only don’t have your morning avocado toast cemented to your plate, but they weren’t cleaned with unsafe chemicals.
-You shouldn’t see specks of your green smoothie spackled on the bottom of your glass or spotty flatware that looks like your kid sneezed on it – and you shouldn’t have to wonder if your detergent is toxic.
+That’s why we’re pioneering clean cleaning.
+To us, clean still means sparkling dishes that not only don’t have your morning avocado toast cemented to your plate, but they were cleaned with the power of citric acid.
+You shouldn’t see specks of your green smoothie spackled on the bottom of your glass or spotty flatware that looks like your kid sneezed on it.
 Whether you slap a 16-ounce steak on your plate or prefer a bowl of quinoa with roasted Brussels sprouts, you want to know your dishes are getting a clean clean.

 Diets may come and go (remember Sugar Busters and South Beach?) and clean eating may prove to be great for the long haul, but eating on clean dishes never goes out of style.
 What does it mean to have clean dishes, anyway?
 And does it really matter how you get them clean?
 So glad you asked.